Lymphocyte Proliferation to Anti-CD3/Anti-CD28 and Anti-CD3/Interleukin-2 (IL-2) by Flow Cytometry

 Anti-CD3 proliferation should not be used as a first-line test when assessing lymphocyte proliferative responses.
 Ideally, mitogen proliferation (especially to phytohemagglutinin) should be assessed first, followed by antigens.
 If there are abnormal results to either, especially the former, it would be worthwhile to pursue additional testing for lymphocyte proliferation to anti-CD3 panel (as detailed above).

-Test specimens >24-hours old may give spurious results.
+Test specimens greater than 24-hours old may give spurious results.

 Diminished results may be obtained in specimens that contain excess neutrophils or nonviable cells.(11)